San Antonio Attorney for First-Time DWI and DUI Cases.

 - Having an alcohol concentration of 0.08 or more at the time of driving.

-In other words, there are two ways prosecutors can prove a person was DWI.
+In other words, there are two ways prosecutors can prove a person is DWI.
 First, they can show the driver was physically or mentally impaired while driving.
 Examples of being physically or mentally impaired include: (1) drivers with slurred speech; (2) drivers who are unsteady on their feet; and (3) drivers who cannot maintain their driving lane.

 What is the definition of DUI in Texas?